By Rosie Conroy

 Learning how to clean a blender might not sound very fun, but it's essential to know how to do it properly, in order to keep yours in tip-top condition for years to come.

 The best blenders are pretty magical things.
 They blitz, puree and pulse at the touch of a button and can transform - among many other things - a whole bagful of fruit and veg into smoothies in seconds.
-These incredible time-saving devices are so simple to use, that you don’t want to be held back by not knowing how to clean yours – especially if you’ve spent time researching and investing in the best blender for smoothies, the best hand blender or simply just the right blender for you.
+These incredible time-saving devices are so simple to use, that you don’t want to be held back by not knowing how to clean yours – especially if you’ve spent time researching and investing in the right blender for you, or the best hand blender.

 The best thing is, cleaning a blender can actually be as simple as using one; there’s no need for specialised cleaning styles to get your blender sparkling - just some straightforward methods in a few simple steps.